coddingtonbear/jira-select/docs/functions.rst

 .. py:function:: parse_datetime(datetime_string: str, *args, **kwargs) -> datetime.datetime

    Parse a date string into a datetime object.

    This relies on `python-dateutil`; there are many additional options available that you can find documented `here <https://dateutil.readthedocs.io/en/stable/parser.html#dateutil.parser.parse>`_.

+.. py:function:: parse_date(date_string: str, *args, **kwargs) -> datetime.date

+   Parse a date string into a date object.

+   This relies on `python-dateutil`; there are many additional options available that you can find documented `here <https://dateutil.readthedocs.io/en/stable/parser.html#dateutil.parser.parse>`_.